kamilazdybal/kamilazdybal/README.md

 ► I contribute to developing [**PCAfold**](https://pcafold.readthedocs.io/), an open-source Python library for generating, analyzing and improving low-dimensional manifolds.
 Check out our [SoftwareX publication](https://authors.elsevier.com/sd/article/S2352711020303435)!

 ► I develop [**multipy**](https://multipy-lib.readthedocs.io/), an educational Python library intended to support your learning of multicomponent mass transfer!

-► I develop [**Science Docs**](https://kamilazdybal.github.io) - a site with science tutorials and articles, study notes and coding projects for curious minds!

-► Check out our [**Pinguino Lecture Series**](http://boccelliengineering.altervista.org/PLS_website/index.html) - a yearly, multidisciplinary symposium where we share our knowledge and research with anyone in the audience! *The date and place for the 4th lecture series will be scheduled soon!*

 ## News: